aaAbdulkadir/NetflixData/README.md

 # NetflixData

-Some data analysis practice on a Netflix dataset using SQL and Tableau for data visualisation
+Some data analysis practice on a Netflix dataset using SQL for data analysis and Tableau for data visualisation